Loading…

 Founder, Hodge Cinema

 Jamal Hodge is a 2x Bram Stoker Award-nominated writer and an award-winning director.
-He has directed for Investigation Discovery’s Primal Instinct and PBS’s Southern Storytellers, while producing credits include the Academy Award–nominated documentary Armed Only With a Cam...
+He has directed for Investigation Discovery’s Primal Instinct and PBS’s Southern Storytellers, while producing credits include the Academy Award–nominated documentary Armed Only With a Camera...
 Read More →

 Friday June 5, 2026 12:00pm - 12:50pm EDT